brianlong/www.validators.app/README.md

 data.
 The default solution is the attr_encrypted gem.
 Encryption key is stored in rails credentials.

 ## Captcha
-Visit https://developers.google.com/recaptcha/intro to see how to use reCAPTCHA.
-You'll need to register your website at https://www.google.com/recaptcha/admin/, choose captcha type, and you'll get site_key and secret_key.
-Put them in the credentials.
+Set up hCaptcha account at https://www.hcaptcha.com/ and get your site key and secret key.
+Put them in the credentials file.
 For development, you will find sample keys in config/credentials.yml.enc.

 ## Run server